MnmP12/ABCSCRAPER/README.md

 # ABCSCRAPER
-Website scraper for ABC News articles.
+Website scraper for ABC News articles with a basic PYGUI.
 ABCSCRAPER pulls the title/body content of any abc news article, making it easier to access.

 # Setup